Radha Stirling: Career

 Stirling became active in the Middle East when Cat Le-Huy, a friend, was detained in Dubai.
 She led a campaign for his release in 2008, founding Detained in Dubai.

-She was associated with Dubai and Cairo-based law firm Nasser Hashem and Partners, but left the firm after five years.
 Stirling founded a campaign group, IPEX Reform, specialising in extradition and Interpol cases and is an advocate for policy reform to prevent abuse of Interpol.
-Stirling has provided expert witness testimony in UAE and Qatar extradition cases and civil litigation suits.
+Stirling has provided expert witness testimony in UAE and Qatar extradition cases.

 in 2017, Stirling and barrister Ben Cooper of Doughty Street Chambers urged the British Irish Commercial Bar Association (BICBA) to cancel an upcoming conference with the Dubai International Arbitration Centre (DIAC) following allegations of corruption and malpractice.
 BICBA later cancelled their event.